sauln/mapper-presentation/slides.md

 .left-column[
 ## Overlapping Intervals
 ## Partial Clustering
-## Simplicial Complex
+## Nerve of Clusters
 ]
 .right-column[

-String them all together with a simplicial complex.
+Build nerve from partial clusters!
  - Each cluster is a vertex
- - If two clusters share points in common, connect them with a simplex.
+ - Clusters overlap if they share points in common

-Note: clusters will only share points if they are in adjacent intervals.
+*Note:* clusters will only share points if they are in different intervals.
 ]